Entry Requirements

 Key Features & Benefits

-Our one year, full-time BA (Hons) Accounting (Top Up) course allows students who have successfully completed the FdA Accounting course at the University Centre at Blackburn College to top up their foundation degree to honours level by studying for an additional year.
+Our one year, full-time BSc (Hons) Accounting and Finance (Top Up) allows students who have successfully completed the Accounting and Finance FdSc at the University Centre Blackburn College to top up their foundation degree to honours level by studying for an additional year.

 The course will produce honours-level graduates with higher level skills and knowledge within a financial, accountancy and management environment.